 - Each doctoral graduate must be accompanied for hooding by a faculty escort (i.e., your dissertation chair or another faculty member who has been instrumental in your academic career).
 Each graduate is limited to a single escort.

-- Faculty escorts must hold an appropriate terminal degree and Ohio University faculty status to participate in your hooding.
+- Faculty escorts must hold an appropriate terminal degree and Ohio University faculty status.
+Former and Emeriti faculty can participate with college consent.

 Commencement & Hooding registration deadline: